nicholas-wilcox/lit-modal-portal/README.md

 The responsibilities of the first category, as well as most of the second category, are left to you as the consumer of this package.
-We do provide some accessibility features and common behaviors (see below).
+We *do* provide some accessibility features and common behaviors (see below).
 Ironically, the ability to "nest" modals inside (or rather, *in front of*) each other is considered bad practice.

-Without further ado, let's get into it.
+Without further ado, let's dive in.

 ## Feature Overview